andyneff/dot/README.md

     1. `custom.bsh` - file where you can define a `setup` and `unsetup` function that is called when installing/uninstalling.
 This is where you can handle all sorts of custom actions that are not "just symlink this file in", like appending lines to config files, etc...
     1. Any other files you want, that `custom.bsh` can use, or licenses, read me, etc...

-The purpose of this particular structure is to allow you to make a simple commit to your fork, which replace the submodules with yours.
-Then every time this main fork of the main submodule is updated, all you have to do is rebase/merge those new changes, and still easily maintain all of _your_ files and your custom scripts
+This will allow you to make a minimal commit to your fork, which replace my submodules with yours.
+Then every time this main fork of the main submodule is updated, all you have to do is rebase/merge those new changes, and still easily maintain all of _your_ files and your custom scripts.

 # FAQ